Nursing - Grad (NURS)

 NURS 9031.
 DNP Project Practicum Immersion II.
 (1 Credit)

-This is the second of four sequential courses to develop and complete the DNP project.
+This is the second of three sequential courses to develop and complete the DNP project.
 The focus of this course is on designing a scholarly project that addresses a specific problem of interest.
 Students use evidence-based findings from the literature to identify a theoretical framework to support the project intervention.
 Students will apply practice inquiry skills to synthesize and integrate knowledge to design the steps of the project implementation.
 Students continue to work with a mentor from the selected health care agency, along with stakeholders, as part of an interdisciplinary team to increase leadership competencies and business practice interventions.
 Students also collaborate with their faculty chairperson to review the DNP project progress.

 Prerequisites: (NURS 9030 or 930).